Sermon Mark 6:1-13 July

 power, grace

-come into our life, into our being, into our vocabulary, into our response to a world out there and a soul within.
+into our response to a world out there and a soul within.

-These words and actions in our life can come to us to guide us,
+These words and actions in our life can come to us to guide

 help us,